 - Information about your insurance coverage and a copy of your insurance policy;

 - Any one-on-one, written, or recorded correspondence between you and any insurance adjusters; and

-- Your current medical condition, the current status of your injuries, and any relevant details from your last doctor visit.
+- Your current medical condition, the current status of your injuries, and any relevant details from your last doctor’s visit.

 What Legal Options Might I Have?

-If you have a valid negligence case, we can begin the process and help you recover for your losses.
+If you have a valid negligence case, we can begin the process and help you recover damages.
 We will send out a demand letter to the at-fault party’s insurance company.
 This letter outlines our intent to file a lawsuit and describes the basis of this legal action.
-It also describes the nature of your injuries and requests immediate compensation.
+It also describes the nature of your injuries and requests immediate reimbursement.